hds-sandbox/bulk_RNAseq_course/develop/02_experimental_planning.md

 !!! warning "Warning on sample preparations"

-The sample preparation of cell line "biological" replicates "should be performed as independently as possible" (as batches), "meaning that cell culture media should be prepared freshly for each experiment, different frozen cell stocks and growth factor batches, etc. should be used [[2](http://paasp.net/accurate-design-of-in-vitro-experiments-why-does-it-matter/)]."
+    The sample preparation of cell line "biological" replicates "should be performed as independently as possible" (as batches), "meaning that cell culture media should be prepared freshly for each experiment, different frozen cell stocks and growth factor batches, etc. should be used (read more about it [here](http://paasp.net/accurate-design-of-in-vitro-experiments-why-does-it-matter/))."
 However, preparation across all conditions should be performed at the same time.

 ***